Possible swallowing problems during and after radiotherapy to the head and neck

 When do swallowing problems occur?

-Difficulties swallowing often start in the first 2 – 3 weeks during treatment and may persist a few weeks or months.
+Difficulties swallowing often start in the first 2 – 3 weeks during treatment and may continue after treatment finishes.
 If you are also having chemotherapy, swallowing difficulties may persist for several months after you finish your treatment.

 What foods may be easier to manage?